Rice-MECE-Capstone-Projects/Hydra/CORE_VERIFICATION/TOP_CORE/README.md

 - Scoreboards compare DUT behavior against behavioral golden models.
 - RISC-V-DV integration enables scalable randomized instruction testing.
 - The environment is structured to support future RTL evolution and verification expansion.
+- The modular methodology is intended to support migration toward more advanced processor architectures such as Wally with incremental infrastructure growth rather than complete redesign.